-A jury convicted South Beach real estate broker Ken Tomlinson of extorting two of his competitors: Jill Eber and Jill Hertzberg, a sales team known as “the Jills.”
+A jury convicted South Beach real estate broker Kevin Tomlinson of extorting two of his competitors: Jill Eber and Jill Hertzberg, a sales team known as “the Jills.”

 A Miami jury convicted Tomlinson after a week-long trial that exposed a sampling of the cutthroat competition in South Florida’s luxury real estate business.